What is Joy School and What Are Its Advantages?

-Joy School is a highly-acclaimed and developmentally appropriate preschool curriculum for three-, four- and five-year-old children that is used by families in co-op preschools where parents take turns hosting and teaching Joy School in their own homes.
-Based on the book Teaching Your Children Joy (available for free at Eyres’ Free Books) by New York Times #1 best-selling authors Richard and Linda Eyre, the Joy School preschool program has had over 250,000 participants since its inception over 30 years ago.
+Joy School is a highly-acclaimed and developmentally appropriate preschool curriculum for three-, four- and five-year-old children that is used by families in co-op preschools where moms take turns hosting and teaching Joy School in their own homes.
+Based on the book Teaching Your Children Joy (available for free at Eyres’ Free Books) by New York Times #1 best-selling authors Richard and Linda Eyre, the Joy School preschool program has had over 200,000 participants since its inception over 40 years ago.
 Recently, the Joy School curriculum and lesson plans were completely updated and revised, and now Joy School is modernized, current, and better than ever.
 Lesson plans include step-by-step instructions, original songs, stories, games, and activities centered around important themes called “Joys.”

-Parents teach their own children or form a neighborhood group (usually three to seven families (our forums are a great place to form or find a group in your area) and download the materials needed to conduct a twice-a-week do-it-yourself preschool – rotating from home to home, with each mother taking her turn as the teacher.
+Moms teach their own children or form a neighborhood group of around three to seven families (our forums are a great place to form or find a group in your area) and download the materials needed to conduct a twice-a-week do-it-yourself preschool – rotating from home to home, with each mother taking her turn as the teacher.
 With Joy School, your trusted friends and neighbors are the other teachers.
 You take your turn teaching and then the others take their turns.
 The cost of Joy School is less than one-tenth that of the average commercial preschool.

 Every member of your Joy School group pays for online access to the Joy School lesson plans, music, and artwork.
 The Joy School year is divided into two semesters.
 If you follow the recommended schedule the first semester goes from September through January and the second semester goes from February through May.